View Categories

 • More than 103 amendments took place in 70 years does seem to be somewhat odd.

-• Absence of a Dedicated Body: There is no provision for a special body like the Constitutional Convention (as in the USA) or Constitutional Assembly for amending the Constitution.
+• Absence of a Dedicated Body: There isn’t a specific body like the Constitutional Convention in the USA or a Constitutional Assembly dedicated to amending the Constitution.

-• Lack of Time Frame and Withdrawal Provision: No time limit given to the state for ratification of the bill.
+• Lack of Time Frame and Withdrawal Provision: There is no time limit given to the state for ratification of the bill.

 • Absence of Joint Sittings: There is no provision for holding a joint sitting of both the Houses of Parliament,